The Island’s hub for horse racing, and more.

-The main river that flows through the municipality is the Río Grande de Loíza, the Island’s largest river by volume, which famous Puerto Rican poet Julia de Burgos described as a "fallen piece of blue sky."
+The main river that flows through Canóvanas is the Río Grande de Loíza, the Island’s largest river by volume, which famous Puerto Rican poet Julia de Burgos described as a "fallen piece of blue sky."

 The Hipódromo Camarero is the center of horse racing in Puerto Rico.
-Catch the excitement during regularly scheduled events, Thursdays through Sundays, when the track comes alive with racing enthusiasts, entertainment, and more.
+Catch the excitement during regularly scheduled events, Thursdays through Sundays, when the track comes alive with thundering hooves, racing enthusiasts, and more.

 The Casa Museo Jesús T. Piñero, located on highway PR-3, was the home of the first Puerto Rican governor appointed by the U.S. government.
 The museum documents the lives of the governor and his family, as well as his political career.
-Visitors can enjoy historic photographs and beautiful gardens.
-There are also cultural events hosted there.
+Visitors can revel in historic photographs, beautiful gardens, and cultural events that the museum often hosts.

-Whether you forgot to pack something or are in search of retail therapy, the Outlet Mall at Route 66 offers 100 stores, including brands like Calvin Klein, Guess, Nautica, and more.
-The mall doubles as a local favorite for family fun, including a movie theater, carousel, arcade, bowling center, and more.
+Whether you forgot to pack something or are in search of some retail therapy, check out the Outlet on Route 66, which offers 100 stores, including brands like Calvin Klein, Guess, Nautica, and Van Heusen.
+The mall doubles as a local favorite for family fun, with a movie theater, indoor rope course, arcade, bowling alley, and go-cart racing.

 More Activities Nearby